EVS Consulting Services Key to Our Software’s Success

 “We’re trying to not overburden somebody with too large of an area or too high a frequency of service level.” — Christopher Lucier

-Jodie: How do work assignments fit in?
+Jodie: How do workflows fit in?

 Service Optimizer Implementation and Adoption